Table of Contents

-Mental retardation is treated mainly by psychosocial counseling and environmental modulation to avoid the occurrence of depression and other mental illnesses, once they occur psychopharmacology should be employed.
+Mental retardation is treated mainly by psychosocial counseling and environmental modulation to avoid the occurrence of depression and other mental illnesses.
+Once they occur psycho-pharmacology should be employed.

-They are applied to address behavioral problems:
+This is applied to address behavioral problems:

-Environmental management and elimination of any stresses or triggers of bad behavior such as noise, increased temperature, the transition from school or residence, personal loss or rejection by friends, hostility from friends, physical abuse, and confrontation of large crowds.
+Environmental management and elimination of any stresses or triggers of bad behavior such as noise, increased temperature, the transition from school or residence, personal loss or rejection by friends, hostility from friends, physical abuse and confrontation of large crowds.

-Client and family education to allow for the patient to get maximum attention and support in his/her activities.
+Client and family education is to allow for the patient to get maximum attention and support in his/her activities.
 This reduces the social alienation associated with mental retardation and the accompanying occurrence of depressive episodes.

 The use of pharmacological methods is restricted only to the diagnosis that is made as per the DSM V criteria.
 Clozapine and risperidone are common medications for depression and behavior modulation.